 Individual members will have completed an appropriate counselling or psychotherapy course and started to practise, but they won’t appear on the BACP Register until they've demonstrated that they meet the standards for registration.
 Student members are still in the process of completing their training.

 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-The initial session is to establish the working relationship; to explore your main concerns, enabling me to understand your reasons for seeking counselling.
+The first session is to establish the working relationship; to explore your main concerns, enabling me to understand your reasons for seeking counselling.
 This is an opportunity for you to find out how counselling works and if it is what you require at this moment, as well as to determine whether my approach is suited for you.

 All sessions will occur on the same day and time each week.
 I offer short term and long term counselling depending on the work required for your individual needs.
 The sessions will be reviewed throughout therapy.